Community Care Law solicitors answer your questions about Court of Protection litigation

 In some circumstances, the matter might be urgent and an application to the Court of Protection is the only appropriate course of action.
 In other cases, the matter may have been ongoing for so long, with no agreement despite many meetings, that the Court of Protection is the final and only option.

-Our Community Care Law Team specialise in urgent and non-urgent applications and will represent you at hearings whether you are an applicant or a respondent in the proceedings.
+Our Court of Protection and Community Care Law Team specialise in urgent and non-urgent applications and will represent you at hearings whether you are an applicant or a respondent in the proceedings.

-The Court charges an application fee of £371, but there are additional court fees and costs associated with Court proceedings, such as Expert and barrister fees.
+The Court charges an application fee of £408 (£421 from April 2025), but there also additional court fees where a hearing is required and costs associated with Court proceedings, such as Expert and barrister fees.

 Court of Protection proceedings are expensive, so our team at Martin Searle Solicitors always try to avoid unnecessary applications where possible.